shxntanu/lesa/README.md

 curl -fsSL https://ollama.com/install.sh | sh
 ```

-We recommend the Llama 3.1 8b or Qwen 4b model for the same.
+This project uses the Llama 3.1 8b or Qwen 4b model as the default.
 You can use any other model as well, just make sure it has enough context window to understand the content of your documents.

 Pull Llama or Qwen using: